Northern Ireland, the Fundraising Regulator and the Code of Fundraising Practice...

 - publishing a public directory of all organisations who have registered with them to demonstrate their commitment to best practice fundraising.

 To find out more about how complaints can be made and how they are handled click here

 Is there a cost for your organisation?

-The number of charities in Northern Ireland liable to pay the levy is very low in comparison to the 2000 charities in England and Wales: current rough estimates are that there are only around 20 charities in NI which are expected to pay any levy.
+The number of charities in Northern Ireland liable to pay the Levy is very low in comparison to the 2000 charities in England and Wales: approximately only around 20 charities in NI are expected to pay any Levy.

 However, the Fundraising Regulator also invites charities spending less than £100,000 a year on fundraising to register with it – for an annual fee of £50.
 This allows organisations to publicly demonstrate their commitment to ethical fundraising.
 Non-charities, commercial fundraising businesses and Community Interest Companies (CICs) can also register.